 This post may contain affiliate links.
 Please read my disclosure policy.

-Strawberry Breakfast Cake made with fresh juicy strawberries tucked into a moist sour cream batter.
-Not overly sweet, this cake is terrific served for breakfast, brunch or as a light dessert.
+Not overly sweet, our Strawberry Breakfast Cake is terrific served for breakfast, brunch or as a light dessert.

 One of the most popular recipes on SRFD is our Blueberry Breakfast Cake.
 It’s a luscious cake bursting with juicy ripe blueberries and a hint of lemon.
 Another popular favorite is our Lemon Crumble Breakfast Cake with plenty of lemon flavor and a sweet crumble top.
 For the holidays we love to share this Cranberry Almond Breakfast Cake made with almond paste and almond extract, so delightful!